 Aren’t websites great?
 Can you imagine what life was like before the Internet?
-Would you believe people had to wait until the news came on the television to learn about the latest news, weather, and sports?
+Would you believe people had to wait until the news came on the TV to learn about the latest news, weather, and sports?
 How did people find out what their friends were up to before social media?
 And what about funny cat videos?
 How did people share those?

-For example, instead of writing the same specifications for the color, size, and font for the text on every page, you put all of that information on a CSS.
+For example, instead of writing the same code for the color, size, and font for the text on every page, you put all of that information on a CSS.
 This is helpful because if you decide to change how the text appears, you make edits in just one place instead of on every page.

 These days, there are many online tools that will allow users to create a website without knowing a bit of code.
 They use simple templates and interfaces that allow you to choose designs, layouts, colors, pictures, and text to create a custom website that looks just like you want it to!

 If you want to get a taste of what website computer code looks like, you can see a bit of what’s running behind the web page you’re reading right now.
-Simply right-click anywhere on the page, and then click on “view source.”
+Just right-click anywhere on the page, and then click on “view source.”
 The source code will appear in a new window.
-Can you believe a web browser interprets all of that code to display the web page you’re reading?
+Can you believe a web browser interprets all of that code to show the web page you’re reading?

 Standards: CCRA.R.1, CCRA.R.6, CCRA.R.9, CCRA.R.10, CCRA.L.3, CCRA.L.4, CCRA.L.5, CCRA.L.6, CCRA.SL.5